-All aid recipients must apply for financial aid each year by completing a Free Application for Federal Student Aid (FAFSA) and a Saint Michael's College Graduate Financial Aid Application which is available online at the Student Financial Services Forms page.
+All aid recipients must apply for financial aid each year by completing a Free Application for Federal Student Aid (FAFSA) and a Saint Michael's College Graduate Financial Aid Application.

 - Graduate students need to be accepted into a degree program in order to be offered aid.
 Conditional acceptances and acceptances to certificate programs do not meet the requirement.

 - In order to receive/retain federal loans, the graduate recipient must have at least a "B" average or its equivalent, or academic requirements consistent with the requirements for graduation, as determined by Federal Satisfactory Academic Progress Standards and Saint Michael’s College.

 - A graduate student must also be enrolled at least half-time per semester (six credits) to be considered for these aid programs.

 Summer Session: For summer sessions, you must also complete the additional one-page form "Application for Summer Session Financial Aid".